ntomsic/algorithms/report.md

 ### What are your main take-aways from this project?
 What did you learn?

-This project strenghtened our main take-away from the last project, and made us appreciate the value of a well-documented onboarding experience even more.
+This project strengthened our main take-away from the last project, and made us appreciate the value of a well-documented onboarding experience even more.
 The difference between not knowing whether the failing tests should fail or not, and the exact steps to set-up, install, test, or uninstall the project is very real, and having experienced two projects at the very extremes of onboarding has been a humbling experience.

 Another take-away is that you really shouldn't trust the Canvas deadlines-tab since it doesn't necessarily reflect the actual deadlines.